vectara/vectara-docs/www/docs/console-ui/manage_documents.md

 import {vars} from '@site/static/variables.json';

-The List Documents view provides information about each document ingested into the corpus.
-This information includes the Document ID, title, size, date added, and metadata.
-This enables you to catalog and inventory large amounts of data while also extracting lists of documents for further analysis.
-This information helps you better manage the lifecycle of your documents.
-This page provides a quick way to check which documents are already in the index:
+The List Documents view provides information about each document ingested into the corpus, including  the Document ID, title, size, date added, and metadata.
+This data helps you better manage the lifecycle of your documents by providing
+a quick way to check which documents are already in the index:

 * Utilize the metadata to build custom search and filtering capabilities into applications